TAlgorhythmic/dystellar-backend-rs/README.md

 ## 🔧 Building & Running

 Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed.
-This project is meant to run on GNU/Linux, any other platform is unsupported and won't work.
+This project is meant to run on Linux, any other platform is unsupported and won't work.

 ### Development